Jaap Drupsteen

-Drupsteen worked as a graphic designer for NOS and VPRO; he specialized in making leaders, music videos, and other video and television productions.
+Drupsteen worked as a graphic designer for NOS and VPRO; he specialized in making station identifications, music videos, and other video and television productions.

 His best known work are his designs for a series of banknotes for De Nederlandsche Bank.
 In 1999, Drupsteen was assigned by the Dutch government to design a new passport.
 He also designed several stamps for PTT.
-Recently, he designed the exterior of the Netherlands Institute for Sound and Vision in Hilversum.
+In the late 2000s, he designed the exterior of the Netherlands Institute for Sound and Vision in Hilversum.